-Tamron 70-300mm f4-5.6 USD is an Auto Focus (AF) Telephoto Zoom
+Tamron 70-300mm f4-5.6 USD is a Variable aperture Auto Focus (AF) Telephoto Zoom

 Lenses in Sony Alpha Mount with Same Focal and Aperture Range

 Tamron 70-300mm f4-5.6 USD is compatible with cameras that have a Sony Alpha lens mount.
 Some of the latest released cameras that are compatible with the Sony Alpha lenses are Sony A99 II, Sony A68 and Sony A77 II.

 Tamron 70-300mm f4-5.6 USD has a focal range of 70-300mm and 4.3X zoom ratio.
 When it is mounted on an APS-C sensor camera with 1.5x crop, it provides an 35mm (FF) equivalent of 105 - 450mm.

 Tamron 70-300mm f4-5.6 USD doesn't have an optical image stabilization system so the only option to stabilize the image taken with this lens is to mount on a camera body with IBIS (sensor based In-body image stabilization).